 - Getting smarter would take more energy, so “there are tight constraints on intelligence”

 As a biohacker who has worked in Cambridge, England, I know there is a British word for these conclusions.
 It is “bollocks.”
 Since I’m not a native Brit, I am not qualified to use that term properly, as it is a quasi-swear word that can be good or bad.
 For my American readers, a more apt term might be “bullsh*t.”
 Here’s why.

-The idea that you can’t rewire your brain to be more efficient because it takes a lot of energy is just wrong.
+The idea that you can’t rewire your brain to be more efficient because it takes a lot of energy is plain and simply wrong.
 Reprogramming most biological systems is possible using an amazing technique called “training.”
 There are lots of ways of training different parts of your brain, and I’ve tried nearly all of them I can find.
-Some work better and faster than others, just like physical exercise.
+Some work better and faster than others, just like physical exercise, others not so much.

 As an example, it’s possible to gain more muscle and metabolic efficiency from a small workout done properly than you would gain from a longer workout, consuming more energy, done improperly.
 That’s why Crossfit training or kettlebells produce much larger gains per calorie of exercise than low intensity cardio.